 Once a car crash is reported, your insurance carrier will investigate to determine the nature of the crash and the severity of any damage to the individuals and vehicles involved.
 If there are differences between what you and the other party have reported, you may receive a call from the insurance company of the other driver.
 It can be stressful to recount the details of a crash repeatedly, so make sure to remain patient and calm so that you can accurately describe exactly what took place.

 One of the most stressful parts of filing an auto insurance claim is waiting for it to be settled.
 Even the nicest of rental cars is no substitute for the comfort of your vehicle.
 Keep track of the progress on your claim, and stay in touch with those who are responsible for managing repairs.
 You will be back on the road in your own car faster if you answer questions promptly and remain active throughout the process.

-In the aftermath of an crash, we often think about costly car repairs, but tending to injuries should be at the top of our to-do list.
-Keep up with appointments such as physical therapy, rest when advised, and listen to your doctors.
+In the aftermath of a crash, we often think about costly car repairs, but tending to injuries should be at the top of our to-do list.
+Keep up with appointments such as physical therapy, rest when advised and listen to your doctors.
 If any changes in your medical care are recommended, communicate these with your insurance carrier as well.

 While safe driving can reduce the chance of a car crash, most of us will experience one at some point in our lives.
 Review your policy periodically, and keep these steps in mind so that filing an auto insurance claim can be as smooth as possible.

 Do you have a question about how to file an insurance claim?
 Still have questions about car insurance?
-Contact a AAA Insurance agent at AAA.com/Insurance or 866-222-7871.
+Contact a AAA Insurance agent at AAA.com/Insurance.